The Fast And The Fuel-Less

 As gas prices have cruised to their highest levels in nine months, owners of internal combustion cars (ICEs) are under pressure to find sustainable and cheaper alternatives.
 According to the U.S. Department of Energy, driving an electric vehicle (EV) could save as much as 60% on average compared to traditional cars, assuming a fuel price of $2.85 per gallon1; meanwhile, prices have surged past $5 in some states.

 For example, Chinese EV manufacturers are making sizable investments in advanced battery technology and electric powertrains found in cost-effective EVs.
-Traditional automakers are even partnering with EV producers in hopes of marrying their scale advantage with the EV industry’s software know-how - as Volkswagen (OTCPK:VWAGY) recently did by teaming up with XPeng (XPEV) to produce two new models that cater to the middle-class segment.4
+Traditional automakers are even partnering with EV producers in hopes of marrying their scale advantage with the EV industry’s software know-how—as Volkswagen recently did by teaming up with XPeng (XPEV) to produce two new models that cater to the middle-class segment.4

 Other players are planning new fabs to make chips that can enhance ADAS systems, which demand reliable and fast connectivity to process real-time data from various sensors and cameras.
 Most recently, TSMC (TSM) established a European Semiconductor Manufacturing Company (ESMC) joint venture with Bosch, Infineon (OTCQX:IFNNY), and NXP (NXPI) to build a fab in Germany to produce chips serving the automotive and industrial sectors.